 For the Klipsch Reference Premiere line, we set out on a quest to defy expectations and bring our listeners so near to their music that they could touch it.
-We’ve combined our technical knowledge with cutting-edge technology to create a loudspeaker line that will make people fall in love with their sound all over again.
+We’ve combined our technical knowledge with cutting-edge technology to create a loudspeaker line that will make people fall in love with their sound repeatedly.

 The Reference Premiere RP-280F floor standing speaker is the biggest in the Standard Premiere lineup, with two 8″ Cerametallic bass reflexes and a Hybrid Tractrix Horn providing cinematic sound.
 It can fill a bigger space with theater-quality audio, engaging you in the ideal listening experience with no effort.

 Horn Hybrid Tractrix 90×90

 The Tractrix has a circular neck and a square horn mouth to boost high resonant frequency and extension while improving imaging and dynamics.
 High-frequency dampening adds by the compression-molded rubber structure, which improves clarity and detail.
 As a result, the sound is as pure and genuine as possible.

 A straight travel suspension reduces distortion, resulting in a more detailed performance.
 Second Sense lines and our premium Klipsch Palladium series have used LTS Tweeters, making them a vital component of some of the world’s most outstanding speakers.

 Woofers made of spun copper cerametallic

 Klipsch’s Cerametallic woofers are the pinnacle of speaker design, with remarkable stiffness and lightweight design for minimum cone breakup and distortions.
 It gives the best speaker performance in its class when combined with the Tractrix Horn-loaded LTS woofer.

 Tractrix Port has been completely redesigned